VirtusLab/company-handbook/engineering-progression.md

 # Engineering progression

-In Virtus Lab we have several levels of progression for engineering positions.
+In VirtusLab we have several levels of progression for engineering positions.
 This serves double purpose:

 #### Gives a clear guideline for career progression